mikemarino/Homework_05-Work_Day_Scheduler/README.md

 Hello - This repository will serve as homework #5 submission to the UPenn LPS Coding Bootcamp.
 This assignment is intended to engage the student in writing JavaScript by creating a calendar app that saves notes to specific time, and can be retreieved when browser is closed.

+Additionally, the schedule will change color depending on the time of day you look at it.
+I incorported the moment.js library to work with the current time to make the display more dynamic.

 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)